-2013 2012
+2016 2015

 (in thousands)

-Line of credit with a bank-due June 1, 2015, and collateralized by accounts receivable (1) \$ - \$ 5,417
+Line of credit with a bank-due July 1, 2018, and collateralized by accounts

+receivable (1) \$ 1,866 \$ 9,977

-Equipment financing (2) 110,469 102,084
+Equipment financing (2) 165,331 129,271

-Total long-term debt 110,469 107,501
+Total long-term debt 167,197 139,248

-Less current maturities (40,103) (28,918)
+Less current maturities (42,806) (40,025)

-Long-term debt-net of current maturities \$ 70,366 \$ 78,583
+Long-term debt-net of current maturities \$ 124,391 \$ 99,223

-- (1) Line of credit agreement with a bank provides for maximum borrowings of \$35.0 million and contains certain restrictive covenants that must be maintained by the Company on a consolidated basis.
-Borrowings on the line of credit are at an interest rate of LIBOR as of the first day of the month plus 1.75% (1.92% at December 31, 2013) and are secured by our trade accounts receivable.
+- (1) Line of credit agreement with a bank provides for maximum borrowings of \$40.0 million and contains certain restrictive covenants that must be maintained by the Company on a consolidated basis.
+Borrowings on the line of credit are at an interest rate of LIBOR as of the first day of the month plus 1.50% (2.12% at December 31, 2016) and are secured by our trade accounts receivable.
 Monthly payments of interest are required under this agreement.
-Also, under the terms of the agreement the Company must have (a) a debt to equity ratio of no more than 2.15:1, and (b) maintain a tangible net worth of at least \$115 million.
-The Company was in compliance with all provisions of the agreement throughout 2013. - (2) Equipment financings consist of installment obligations for revenue equipment purchases, payable in various monthly installments with various maturity dates through September 2018, at a weighted average interest rate of 2.91% as of December 31, 2013 and collateralized by revenue equipment.
+Also, under the terms of the agreement the Company must maintain a debt to EBITDA (earnings before interest, taxes, depreciation, and amortization) ratio of less than 4.00:1.
+The Company was in compliance with all provisions under this agreement throughout 2016.
+At December 31, 2016, outstanding advances on the line were approximately \$2.6 million, including letters of credit totaling \$0.7 million, with availability to borrow \$37.4 million. - (2) Equipment financings consist of installment obligations for revenue equipment purchases, payable in various monthly installments with various maturity dates through December 2021, at a weighted average interest rate of 2.29% as of December 31, 2016 and collateralized by revenue equipment.

-The Company has provided letters of credit to third parties totaling approximately \$1,101,000 at December 31, 2013.
+The Company has provided letters of credit to third parties totaling approximately \$706,000 at December 31, 2016.
 The letters are held by these third parties to assist such parties in collection of any amounts due by the Company should the Company default in its commitments to the parties.